top of page

 But muscle isn't just about appearance.

-At the same time, your body becomes less responsive to protein.
-This is called anabolic resistance.
+At the same time, your body becomes less responsive to protein - a phenomenon called anabolic resistance.

-Translation: You need more protein to get the same results you used to get in your 30s.
+In practical terms: you need more protein now to get the same muscle-preserving results you used to achieve in your 30s.

 Updated Protein Recommendations for Menopause